AliMirlou/Calculator/README.md

 My first project with java...

-Swing package is used for GUI
+Swing libraries are used for GUI